joannakl/core109_f19/syllabus.markdown

 * positive attitude,
 * willingness to learn,
 * curiosity,
-* being able to wakeup early enough to attend the 9:30am class three times a week.
+* being able to wake up early enough to attend the 9:30am class three times a week.

 # Grading
 ---